Table of contents

 Integrating transformers with other computational psychometric methods, such as predictive ensembles with embeddings as inputs.

-Part 5: Critical perspectives
+Part 5: Critical perspectives and future directions

 Limitations, ethical and privacy concerns, including geographic/cultural differences in expectations, as well as future directions.